-Chicago Workplace Accidents Attorneys
+Chicago Workplace Accident Lawyer

 Certain jobs present a greater risk of injury than others.
 Construction workers are exposed to more daily hazards than office workers.
 However, any workplace accident that requires medical attention and causes an employee to miss time off work can occur in a seemingly-safe work environment.